Medacorp/Luigi-s-Mansion/Documentation/Furniture variables.md

         timer:1b //When set it turns the spawning back on after 30 seconds of being disabled.
 Default = 0b. cannot_disable:1b //When set prevents being disabled.
 Default = 0b.
     },
-    ambient_light: { //Ambient light data, can only be applied to furniture which can cast light, that's not a lamp (eg a torch or a projector).
+    ambient_light:{ //Ambient light data, can only be applied to furniture which can cast light, that's not a lamp (eg a torch or a projector).
 Default = none. lit:1b, //Whether the light source is currently lit.
 If this light source is also a fire elemental source, its lit state will match whether it can spawn fire elemental ghosts.
 Default = 0b. light_on_search:1b, //Whether the light source turns on when searched.
 Default = 0b. cast_shadow:1b //Whether the light source creates shadows.
 Default = 0b.
     },
     mirror_reflection:1b, //Whether the mirror will actually reflect the room, otherwise gets a solid glass texture.
 Valid for mirrors only.
 Default = 1b.
 Forced to 0b if the rotation is not a multiple of 90. no_spawn_sound:1b, //Whether the unsearched room clear chest sound is disabled, searched room clear chests always have it disabled, regardless of this value.
 Valid for room clear chests only.
-Default = 0b.
-    hitbox: { //The size of the hitbox, only applies and required for scan areas and elemental sources. type:"standing", //How the hibox is aligned to the spawn position, "standing" is bottom aligned, "hanging" is top aligned.
-Default = centered. radius:X, //A ball hitbox, value is the radius in tenths of a block.
-        box: { //A box shaped hitbox.
+Default = 0b. hitbox:{ //The size of the hitbox, only applies and required for scan areas and elemental sources. type:"standing", //How the hibox is aligned to the spawn position, "standing" is bottom aligned, "hanging" is top aligned.
+Default = centered. radius:X, //A ball hitbox, value is the radius in tenths of a block. box:{ //A box shaped hitbox.
             height:X, //The height in tenths of a block. width:X //The width in tenths of a block.
         },
-        rotated_box: { //A box shaped hitbox that rotates with the entity. left:X, //The left to right size in tenths of a block. up:X, //The height in tenths of a block. forward:X //The front to back size in tenths of a block.
+        rotated_box:{ //A box shaped hitbox that rotates with the entity. left:X, //The left to right size in tenths of a block. up:X, //The height in tenths of a block. forward:X //The front to back size in tenths of a block.